codetist/sequeltools/README.md

 * Safari 10
 * Opera 55

-## Running sequelTools
+## Running sequelTools Sessionbrowser

 ### Configuration
-In order to run sequelTools configuration file needs to be stored in the classpath using config.json as filename.
+In order to run sequelTools Sessionbrowser configuration file needs to be stored in the classpath using config.json as filename.
 ```
 {